A post-election crisis could scupper Ivory Coast's economic gains

 "This is a fraught time and the stakes are high."

-(Reporting by Ange Aboa and Aaron Ross Editing by Bate Felix and Giles Elgood)
+(Reporting by Ange Aboa and Aaron Ross Editing by Bate Felix, Giles Elgood and Tomasz Janowski)

 ((Aaron.Ross@thomsonreuters.com; +221 77 569 1702;))